Research

 Multiscale Mechanics of Rocks

-We couple experimental and computational/ numerical methods to better predict and understand how earth materials deform or fail in response to stress, temperature, and other external factors across time and scales.
-We are also interested in the multiscale mechanical behavior of geomaterials, by investigating their fracture mechanics in complex underground systems, and how the results could be upscaled for field applications.
+We couple experimental and computational/ numerical methods to better predict and understand how rocks deform or fail in response to stress, temperature, and other external factors across time and scales.
+We are also interested in the multiscale behavior of rocks by investigating their fracture mechanics in complex underground systems, and how the results could be upscaled for field applications.

 Rock Grouting & Geo-Infrastructure Improvement